gnosischain/era-parser/docs/PARSED_FIELDS.md

 **Purpose**: Beacon chain block headers and metadata (no execution layer data)

-**Parsing Logic**: Extracts from the beacon block message structure, excluding execution payload and sync aggregate data which are stored in separate tables.
+**Parsing Logic**: Extracts from the beacon block message structure using unified `EraProcessor`, excluding execution payload and sync aggregate data which are stored in separate tables.

 | Field | Type | Source | Description | Parsing Notes |
 |-------|------|--------|-------------|---------------|